SamBailey6194/photo-guides/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+Below are the features for the website and at the end is listed any features that weren't able to be implemented but would be with more time.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all the pages, the full responsive navigation bar includes links to all pages and contact form in the footer page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The navbar is fully responsive across all sizes of devices and become a drop down on smaller screens to make navigation easier on smaller screens.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __About__
+- __Home__

   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Overview__
+- __Overview of Website__

   - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
   - This user will see the value of signing up for the Love Running meetups.
 This should encourage the user to consider running as their form of exercise.